 There’s a little-known fact about the beauty of stripped and refinished woodwork, and I discovered it the hard way starting with a blunder I committed in the spring of 1990.
-I’d just built and hung an insulated exterior red pine door and began applying a walnut-coloured outdoor varnish to it.
+I’d just built and hung two insulated exterior red pine doors that I’d made and began applying a walnut-coloured outdoor varnish to them.
 I’d never used this product before and in my haste to get the job done I let impatience rule.
-Instead of testing the new finish on scrap wood (as I always tell other people to do), I went right to the finely-sanded, bright new door with brush in hand.
+Instead of testing the new finish on scrap wood (as I now always tell other people to do), I went right to the finely-sanded, bright new door with brush in hand.
 (Click here to download plans for building an insulated door like this.)
 That proved to be a mistake, but with a silver lining.
 The first coat looked great, lending a rich brown, antique tone to the surfaces of the door.
 But the second coat didn’t look so good, and the third was just plain silly.
 Since the product had a very dark colour, and it was designed to create a surface film, the second coat showed brush marks prominently as it built a surface film.
-Areas with a slightly thicker film were almost opaque; thinner areas were lighter.
+Areas with a slightly thicker film were almost opaque.
+Thinner areas were lighter.
 All that work and the new door looked like a toddler’s first attempt at faux woodgrain finishing.
 As I was to find out later, the manufacturer discontinued the product I’d used a short time later, for reasons I was all too familiar with.

 There are 3 ways you can remove an old wood finish:

-Methylene chloride is the active ingredient in traditional strippers and it remains popular because it’s effective.
+Methylene chloride is the active ingredient in traditional strippers and it remains available because it’s effective.
 But to be safe, it must also be used with levels of ventilation that are almost impossible to achieve indoors.
 Two less toxic, citrus-based alternatives that I’ve used are Citristrip and Organic Strip.
 Though both work more slowly than methylene chloride products, they continue working longer, without drying out.
 They also smell great.
 I never use methylene chloride any more.

 With the old finish softened, it’s time to remove the goop.
-And for this you need a gentle scraping action using tools more sophisticated than the dull putty knives usually brought to bear on the job.
-Cabinetmakers have traditionally used the widest range of scrapers of all professional woodworkers, and it’s in their toolboxes you’ll find the best scrapers for stripping curved surfaces like moldings and fancy architectural woodwork.
-All specialty cabinetmaking suppliers carry a wide selection.
+And for this you need a gentle scraping action using tools more sophisticated than the dull putty knives usually brought to bear on jobs like this.
+Cabinetmakers have traditionally used the widest range of scrapers of all professional woodworkers, and it’s in their toolboxes that you’ll find the best scrapers for stripping curved surfaces like moldings and fancy architectural woodwork.
+All specialty cabinetmaking suppliers carry a wide selection of these scrapers.
 For stripping large, flat areas, pay the extra money for a carbide tipped, two-handled paint scraper.
 The reversible carbide blade stays sharp almost forever, and can be replaced inexpensively when the time comes.
 You can see a nice pair of scrapers of this kind below.

 After you’ve removed all the old finish you can with chemicals and gentle scraping, there will still be bits and pieces of ugly stuff hanging around.
 This is especially true around moldings and surfaces with concave curves, and these are the places where mild abrasion is useful for final clean up.
 Just be careful.
 Don’t over do it.
 You want to clean the wood, but not remove any surface layers.
 That’s where the prized burnished patina is found.

 For cleaning up flat areas of wood you’re stripping, start with sandpaper no coarser than 120-grit; 180 or even 240-grit usually makes more sense.
 Work gently, remembering that you’re only removing the surface residue.
-If you’ve got a house full of ornate trim to strip, consider a power tool like the Porter-Cable detail sander.
+If you’ve got a house full of ornate trim to strip, consider a power tool like a detail sander.
 It’s unique in that it has many different concave, convex and angled attachments for prepping just about any shapes you’ll find.
 Just don’t overdo the sanding.
 You want to remove gunk, but not the pleasant patina.

 Choosing a successful finishing procedure is a lot like choosing the right methods of stripping.
 Use the least intrusive products needed to create the required level of protection.
-In the case of interior trim or primitive antiques, for instance, that might mean a penetrating oil only.
+In the case of interior trim or primitive antiques, for instance, that might mean three or four coats of penetrating oil only.
 If more protection is called for, consider applying cabinet wax after allowing the oil to cure for two weeks.
 If your stripped wood is in a high traffic area, or gets spattered with water from time to time, consider two or three coats of satin or flat urethane.
-That door I struggled with back in 1990 is the kind of thing that needs more than the usual amount of protection because of its outdoor exposure.
+That door I struggled with back in 1990 is the kind of thing that needs more than the usual amount of protection on the exterior face because of its outdoor exposure.
 But even under three coats of lightly-tinted, transparent sealer it still looks a whole lot better than it would have if I’d never made – and stripped – that finishing mistake in the first place.

-It wasn’t until 1978 that the safety hazards of lead were taken seriously enough in Canada to result in a ban on the substance in all paint products.
+It wasn’t until 1978 that the safety hazards of lead were taken seriously enough to ban lead the substance in all paint products in North America.
 That’s why it’s quite likely that any painted woodwork or furniture you’ll be stripping is covered in this harmful substance.
 And although it’s possible to strip lead-based paint safely, you must recognize the hazard and prepare yourself for it.